Posted by docelic on Wed 19 Mar 2008 at 10:40

 session required pam_unix.so session required pam_mkhomedir.so skel=/etc/skel/ umask=0022 # Enable if using Kerberos: #session optional pam_krb5.so minimum_uid=1000

-Having everything adjusted as shown, login to the system should succeed
+Having everything adjusted as shown, login to the system should succeed as user

 Debian GNU/Linux tty5 Creating directory '/home/

 mirko'.
 Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law. mirko@host:~$

 At this point, you have a functional LDAP installation.

 You can rely on LDAP for central network authentication and sharing of user metadata (user IDs, group IDs, real names, group memberships, etc.).

 However, as said above, the authentication through LDAP is not done in a network-secure manner, due to plain text connections and passwords travelling over the wire.
 To solve that problem, using Kerberos for network authentication instead of LDAP is recommended, as explained in the previous article in the series, the MIT Kerberos 5 Guide.

 When users authenticate successfully, they will be logged in and placed in their home directory.
 However, in a central network authentication scheme, where users are not created on individual machines, their corresponding home directories will not exist.
 This problem is taken care of by the

 pam_mkhomedir module above, which automatically creates missing home directories.

 The newest version of this article can always be found at http://techpubs.spinlocksolutions.com/dklar/ldap.html.